reichlab/docs.zoltardata/docs/Validation.md

 ### For all ground truth files

+- The columns are `timezero`, `location`, `target`, and `value`.
+- For every unique `target`-`location`-`timezero` combination, there should be either one or zero rows of truth data.
 - Every value of `timezero`, `target` and `location` must be in the list of valid values defined by the project configuration file.
 (Note: not every combination needs to exist for the file to be valid.)
- - Each ground truth file should have a `cat` column (readable as text) and a `value` column (readable as a float).

-### For all target_types

- - For every unique `target`-`location`-`timezero` combination, there should be either one or zero rows of truth data.
- - For each row, only one of the `cat` or `value` columns should contain data.
- - The `cat` column should have `NULL` values for all rows corresponding to `continuous`, `binary` and `discrete` targets.
- - The `value` column should have `NULL` values for all rows corresponding to `nominal` and `date` targets.
- - The value of the truth data (in whichever column it exists) should be interpretable as the corresponding data_type of the specified target.
+- The `value` of the truth data should be interpretable as the corresponding `data_type` of the specified target.
 E.g., for a row corresponding to a `date` target, the entry must contain a valid ISO-formatted date string.

 ### Range-check for ground truth data